-When it comes to organizations with a global footprint, managing multiple suppliers and corresponding sets of varying business rules becomes quite an ordeal.
-It is critical to have a concrete supplier evaluation plan in place to have internal and external accountability, and justification for continuing supplier relationships in the future.
+Organizations with a global footprint, find managing a supplier base and corresponding sets of varying business rules quite tricky.
+It is critical to have a robust supplier evaluation plan for internal and external accountability and justification for a continuing relationship.

 Depending on the context, a concrete supplier evaluation plan can help you in scenarios like:

-Measuring and evaluating supplier performance is paramount because it leads to potential reduction in costs, increased process efficiency and business performance, prevention of product issues and post-payment defects, and driving improvements in the supply chain.
+Measuring and evaluating supplier performance is paramount to a reduction in costs, increased process efficiency, and business performance.
+They help prevent product issues and post-payment defects and drive improvements in the supply chain.

-Finalizing broad and detailed parameters that need to be measured is the first step to creating an actionable supplier evaluation plan.
+First of all, one should create an actionable supplier evaluation plan to finalize broad and detailed parameters.
 Without this, the steps that follow are meaningless or in a worse scenario, could reflect wrong insights counter-productive to your business.
 Here are some must-include parameters in your Supplier KPI checklist:

-Negotiations can make or mar deals with suppliers.
-With economies of scale, your organization can create a win-win situation with vendors who are willing to lower their prices and in turn capitalize on large or recurring deals from you.
+Because negotiations make or mar deals with suppliers, it is a point to observe.
+With economies of scale, your organization can certainly create a win-win situation with vendors who willing to lower their prices.
+Because of this, you can capitalize on large or recurring deals with them.
 Keep a close look on how much a company sticks to its estimates – if additional charges, unanticipated taxes or surprise costs are a regular, you should be raising a red flag against the supplier in question.

-This means the total monetary and non-monetary cost borne by your organization when dealing with suppliers.
+Another aspect is cost (monetary and non-monetary) borne by your organization when dealing with suppliers.
 While the major component is the price of the procured goods or services, others include peripheral costs associated with delivery, movement, packaging, and disposal.

 A comparison between quantities ordered versus received is also a consideration.
-Sometimes, suppliers send an ASN (Advanced Shipment Notice) confirming and explaining anomalies in the quantity delivered.
+Sometimes, suppliers send an ASN (Advanced Shipment Notice) confirming and explaining anomalies in the delivery.

-Inspection checks should be undertaken for any tangible product defects, rejections and returns etc.
+Inspection checks help detect any visible product defects, rejections, and returns, etc.

-Timelines for the order process and pre-delivery waiting period directly relate to your satisfaction with the supplier.
+Timelines for the order process and pre-delivery waiting period directly related to your satisfaction with the supplier.